 Jorge Chavez airport runs 24/7 and is always bustling with locals and visitors.
 When leaving Lima airport or any airport can be an overwhelming experience if you do not speak the language or have transportation booked in advance.
 As soon as you come out of the arrivals terminal instantly you will be bombarded with taxi drivers trying to help with your bags.
 What makes matters slightly worse is the fact that Callao, the district where the airport is situated, is probably Lima’s most unsafe area.
 Needless to say, thousands pass through this airport every day.

-Airport Express Lima is the official bus service that connects Lima Airport to the famous Miraflores District and vice versa all year round.
-Recognising a divide in traveller needs for a more safe, reliable and cost effective form of transport to and from the airport, Airport Express Lima first buses started operating in March 2017.
+Airport Express Lima is the official bus service that connects Lima Airport to the famous Miraflores District and nearby district of San Isidro all year round.
+Recognizing a divide in traveller needs for a more safe, reliable and cost effective form of transport to and from the airport, Airport Express Lima first buses started operating in March 2017.

 The route & tickets

-Airport Express Lima have 7 official stops within Miraflores and all stops are less than a 5 minute walk to more than 150 hotels and hostels in Miraflores.
+Airport Express Lima has 12 official stops within Miraflores and San Isidro and all stops are less than a 5 minute walk to the hundreds of hotels and hostels in Miraflores and San Isidro.
 The buses run every hour and if you have just missed a bus, get on the next bus and enjoy the free on-board Wi-Fi while you wait.
 Tickets can be pre-bought online with no extra fee or from inside the airport at an official ticket desk for $8 USD one-way (approx. 25 Peruvian soles), or $15 round-trip (approx. 48 Peruvian soles).
 Airport Express Lima have 2 ticket counters inside the airport, one at international arrivals and the other at domestic arrivals.
 Here tickets can be purchased with credit card (VISA or MASTERCARD) or in cash (SOLES, US DOLLARS)

 ENTERTAINMENT TIP: If looking for fun at night, or to watch sports during the day, or even a taste of home, visit the Wild Rover Hostels Chain for great food, sports and beer!
 Entrance to their bars is free even for non-guests